Open Source (Since 2022)

 • @nuxtjs/plausible: 🎟️ Plausible Analytics integration for Nuxt

-• nuxt-api-party: 🪅 Securely connect with any API in Nuxt – server proxy & dynamic composable names
+• nuxt-api-party: 🐬 Securely connect to any API with a server proxy and generated composables

 • nuxt-kql: 🫧 Kirby's Query Language API for Nuxt

-• nuxt-gtag: 🔸 Google Analytics integration with consent management
+• nuxt-gtag: 🔸 Google Analytics & Ads integration made easy

 I would like to look at a few projects in more detail, as one or two of them have a story worth telling (?).